GaloisInc/crucible/crucible-syntax/README.txt

 "defblock".
 In the future, the restriction that the start block comes first may be relaxed.

+Forward declarations

+A forward declaration is a form that begins with the keyword "declare", followed by a function name, argument list, and return type.
+A forward declaration is like a function but without the function body.
+Forward declarations are useful in situations where you do not know the definition of a function ahead of time, but you will know it at some point after parsing the program.
+It is the responsibility of the client to ensure that forward declarations are resolved to Crucible definitions before being invoked.

 Types

 si ::= 'Unicode' | 'Char16' | 'Char8'